wishinghand/How-To-Get-Hired/slides.md

 - Host it on Heroku or Now.sh
 - Get a great README on your repos: https://bit.ly/2u0I8dr
 - Host an HTML resume on your site w/PDF download
-<p class="fragment">Practicing what I preach: https://jason.land/resume</p>
+<p class="fragment">Practicing what I preach: <a>Jason.Land/resume</a></p>

 ---
 ## Look The part
-- Dress work-casual, no tie needed unless finance or they say so
+- Business casual attire is fine, no tie needed
-- Men: Get some nice leather shoes, all black sneakers won't cut it
+- Men: Get nice leather shoes, all black sneakers won't cut it
 - Women: slacks & blouse are fine, no heels needed
 - If they say don't wear a suit...

 <span><h1 class="fragment">Don't wear a suit</h1></span>

 ---
-# Walk the Walk
+## Walk the Walk
 - Arrive 10 minutes early
 - Accept a water if they ask you if you want something
 - Go over your interview questions